The Best Trail Mountain Bikes of 2017

 The Santa Cruz feels slightly less zippy than the Pivot and Ibis when you're cranking away, but its combination automatic uphill steering and efficiency (not to mention its win on the pedally uphill course, The Crank) earn it a spot between the Pivot and Ibis/Yeti.
 It gets second place in suffering with an 8.

 The Ibis is just a hair behind the Pivot in pure pedal-ability, but it doesn't climb as well due to a pedal striking problem on the rockier trails.
-It comes in for third in climbing with a 7.
-The Yeti is a great pedaler and holds momentum better than any bike in the test, but, compared to the bantamweight trail bikes, its burlier fork and 2.5" front tire exact a toll on the uphill.
+It comes in for third in uphill with a 7.
+The Yeti is a great pedaler and holds momentum better than any bike in the test, but, compared to the bantamweight trail bikes, its burlier fork and 2.5" front tire exact a toll when climbing.
 It feels like a lot of bike to drive uphill.
 This handicap ties it with the Ibis for third.

 Then there's the Stumpjumper.
 In technical terrain, where inattention can end in injury, the forgiving tires of the Specialized and the unflinching suspension of the Yeti gain favor.
 These bikes finished first and second on our rocky climbing time trial The Soul Grinder.
 But while the Yeti combined that strong showing with a reasonable result on the far more mellow Crank to tie for a third place finish in the climbing rankings at a 7, the Specialized's poor showing on the smooth uphill slog, when combined with our reticence to ride it uphill in general earned it only a 5 of 10 in climbing.

-Climbing performance for each bike varied between our two timed courses, with the burlier steeds with bigger wheels or bigger tires (the Specialized and Yeti) leading the rocky climb and the best-all-around Bronson and best climbing Mach 429 leading the way on the mellow rolling climb, The Crank.
+Climbing performance varied between our two timed courses, with the burlier steeds, i.e. the Specialized and Yeti, leading the rocky climb and the best-all-around Bronson and best climbing Mach 429 leading the way on the mellow rolling uphill, The Crank.

 Technical Uphill Benchmarking Performance on The Soul Grinder - The freakishly good technical climbing skills of the Stumpjumper 6 Fattie rolled to a first place finish, 11 seconds ahead of the Recluse on average.
 Those tires take out the technical aspects of the trail, making it easier to pilot through, which is the same reason the SB5.5 came in a distant second place, 2.1 seconds behind the Stumpjumper.
 The Mach 429 kept up with excellent acceleration and nimble steering in the stairs, just 0.1 seconds behind the Yeti.
 The Bronson suffered from slower acceleration and somewhat vague handling over the stairs where the Ripley LS took a hit because it's too low bottom bracket forced so many.